 After a breakup or divorce, if you have children, you have rights to visitation as a parent.
 The exception being, if one parent presents a danger to the child.
 That said, it’s not always easy to protect these rights.
 This is why parenting plans are so important.

 Even in amicable splits where things seem good and the parents look like they can work together, the situation can go sideways in a hurry.
 A parenting plan is a court order that lays out custody, visitation, and more.
 Once it’s there in black and white, it’s legally enforceable.

 One of our founding partners, Rick Jones, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions posed by listeners.
 One recent caller is having custody trouble, an all too common issue.
 Rick breaks down why a parenting plan is so necessary and vital to protecting a father’s rights.

-Rick: “Do you have a parenting plan for these children?”
+Rick: “Do you have a parenting plan for these children [that grants visitation]?”

 Caller: “No, everything was agreed upon before we separated, and they’re backing out on their half.”